d1onys1us/taiko-mono/README.md

 ## Documentation

+> [!WARNING]
+> Please refrain from submitting typo/comment-only pull requests with the expectation of receiving TKO airdrops.

 Documentation can be found on the website at [taiko.xyz](https://taiko.xyz).
 There is also a README in each package, as well as comments in the source code.

 ## Project structure